Arshi Arora

 About me

-The right hemisphere of my brain is into ceramics, painting and DIY crafts.
+The right hemisphere of my brain is into ceramics, painting, DIY crafts and biking.
+I am a minimalist and on a personal mission to reduce what goes in my trashbin.
 I also co-host a podcast on Computational Biology called Computationally Yours!

 Education